Almuce

-An almuce was a hood-like shoulder cape worn as a choir vestment in the Middle Ages, especially in England.
+The almuce was a hood-like shoulder cape worn as a choir vestment in the Middle Ages, especially in England.
 Initially, it was worn by the general population.
-It found lasting use by certain canons regular, such as the white almutium worn on the arm by Premonstratensian canons.
+It found lasting use by certain canons regular, such as the almutium worn by Premonstratensian canons.
 Use of fur-lined almuce was against the rules of the canons, leading to requests for dispensations from the rule, as described by Alison Fizzard.
 It also survives in the tippet and hood worn by some Anglican priests.

-The almuce or amess is defined by E. L. Cutts as a tippet of black cloth with a hood attached, lined with fur, worn in choir by canons, and in some counties of England by parochial rectors.
+The almuce or amess is defined by E.L.
+Cutts as a tippet of black cloth with a hood attached, lined with fur, worn in choir by canons, and in some counties of England by parochial rectors.
 The academic hood is a derivative from the medieval almuce.

-The almuce was originally a head-covering only, worn by the clergy, but adopted also by the laity, and the German word Mütze "cap" and Swedish mössa "toque" is later than the introduction of the almuce in church, and is derived from it.
+The almuce was originally a head-covering only worn by the clergy, but was also adopted by the laity.

 History

+It is certain that "almuce" is derived from Medieval Latin almucium, but tracing the etymology back further has proven difficult.
+Forms of the word exist in German ("mütze") and Dutch ("muts"), but it is disputed whether these forms, or their Romance-language equivalents, existed first.
+The French "aumusse" is attested from the 12th century.
+Some philologists have considered the Arabic article al- and the Dutch muozan, to be the combined origin of the word, or have proposed a completely Arabic etymon, al-mustaqah.
+The almuce shares an etymology with another liturgical vestment, the amice.
+Swedish mössa "toque" is later than the introduction of the almuce in church, and is derived from it.